 THE DEADLY AFFAIR

-This 1967 Sidney Lumet film is an adaptation of John le Carré's first novel, 'Call for the Dead'.
-The novel features George Smiley who would reappear in many later le Carré novels, but for legal reasons his character name here is Charles Dobbs.
+This 1967 Sidney Lumet film is an adaptation of John le Carré's first novel, 'Call for the Dead', which features George Smiley who would of course reappear in many later le Carré novels, although for legal reasons his character name here is Charles Dobbs.

-Freddie Young used this film to pioneer a new technique which produced a muted colour palette, which I liked - I have an aversion to the garish colours one sometimes finds in films.
+Freddie Young used this film to pioneer a new technique which produces a muted colour palette, which I liked given that I have an aversion to the garish colours one sometimes finds in films of the 1950s and 1960s.

 Comments